Startalk (Philippine talk show)

 Startalk, formerly called as Startalk: The Only Showbiz Authority and Startalk TX is a Philippine television talk show broadcast by GMA Network.
-Originally hosted by Boy Abunda, Kris Aquino and Lolit Solis, it premiered on October 8, 1995, replacing Show & Tell.
-The show is the longest-running entertainment news and talk show in Philippine television.
+Originally hosted by Boy Abunda, Kris Aquino and Lolit Solis, it premiered on October 8, 1995.
 The show concluded on September 12, 2015, with a total of 1,024 episodes.
 Solis, Butch Francisco, Joey de Leon, Ricky Lo and Heart Evangelista served as the final hosts.
-It was replaced by CelebriTV in its timeslot.
+It is the longest running talk show in the Philippines.

 Overview

 Startalk premiered on October 8, 1995, and was filmed at the Fernandina Suites.
 Boy Abunda, Kris Aquino and Lolit Solis served as the hosts.
 Aquino left the show in 1996 and Dawn Zulueta later joined as a host.
 In 1997, Zulueta quit the show and Rosanna Roces served as her replacement.
 The show also featured Steve, Fayatollah and Pepita as segment hosts of T!
 The Tigbak Authority.
 Steve also served as a regular voice-over for the show.
 The show later added new segments such as Da Who, Startalk True Stories and Alok Bati.
 On June 5, 1999, Abunda departed the show and was replaced by Butch Francisco.
 In June 2004, Roces left the show.

 Lorna Tolentino and Joey de Leon became guest co-hosts until they were promoted as regular hosts.
 In 2008, Tolentino left the show and Ricky Lo of The Philippine Star served as her replacement.

 In April 2010, the show was retitled as Startalk TX.
 In 2013, Heart Evangelista joined as a host.
 The show's 1,000th episode aired on March 21, 2015, while its 1,024th episode served as the final episode.
 It featured a lookback on the show with clips of the previously aired episodes and a segment featuring Abunda.